Frequently Asked Questions

 What are the investor meeting preparation questions?

-Every report includes three questions on the Summary tab under "Prepare for your investor meeting."
+Every report includes two questions on the Summary tab under "Prepare for your investor meeting."
 These are derived from the specific gaps and unverified claims identified in your deck — not generic questions that apply to every startup at your stage.

 They represent the questions a real investor would ask in the first 15 minutes of a meeting based on what is missing or asserted-without-evidence in your specific deck.
 Use them to prepare your answers before outreach.
 If you cannot answer them confidently today, that is the gap to close first.